FazalLabBCM/FazalLabPipelines/docs/ProcessCounts.md

 ## What next?

-You can check the log file in your output folder to see the progress of your job as it runs.
+You can check the "ProcessCounts.log" file in your processed data folder to see the progress of your job as it runs.
+It will say "DONE" at the bottom of the log file when the pipeline has finished successfully.

-Once ProcessCounts has finished, open the Analysis Summary HTML file and look for the following things:
+Once ProcessCounts has finished, go to your output folder and open the Analysis Summary HTML file in your browser (the file is named like "YYYYMMDD_ProjectName_AnalysisSummary.html").
+Look for the following things:

   1. Percentage of reads mapped uniquely is greater than 75% for each sample (remove any samples that do not meet this criterion from future analyses)